 Social media is better used for… are you ready for this… being social.
 In other words, interact, build relationships, network.
 It’s a great place to show your areas of interest, but you’ll find that promoting relevant content from others will generally yield better results than promoting your own.

 Some great channels for getting in front of the right people are groups that are focused in your specific topical area.
-LinkedIn, Facebook and Google Plus all have the ability to launch or join topical groups or communities, and for many, they’re an excellent place to establish your credibility.
+LinkedIn and Facebook have the ability to launch or join topical groups or communities, and for many, they’re an excellent place to establish your credibility.

 By interacting with other experts and sharing your knowledge with people seeking answers or opinions, you have the opportunity to establish yourself as an authority in your niche.
 Keep an open mind and don’t take it personally if people disagree with you.
 Just explain your point of view in a reasonable fashion and explain why you hold your opinion.
 Acknowledge that it’s just your opinion, but back it up with factual data when possible… and welcome a civil discussion of different viewpoints.
 Most readers will respect that.

 If you’ve participated in any experiments or studies that support your opinion, by all means, share them.
 If you’ve read of studies by others. you can offer those as well.
 The key is to present a cogent argument… you may not convince others to share your take on a particular issue, but you can at least convince them that you’re capable of a civil, open-minded discussion and that you have knowledge of the topic.
 Remember that your discussion’s success will almost always be based upon the perceptions of bystanders, rather than those of the person with whom you’re having the discussion.

 Over time, this will help broaden your network and as others interact with and cite your comments, other members of the community – and sometimes, the search engines, as well – will begin to connect you with the topic.
 That connection will strengthen your ties to the subject, which could eventually result in your name appearing in the search results when people are researching the topic.